 One of the reasons that I loved this restaurant is that it is a Slow Food partner.
 That means they have made a commitment to support and protect local foods and the artisans that produce them.
 Little details like the pizzas being prepared with PETRA flour from Molino Quaglia, stone ground with the local soft wheat.
 As well as a focus on high quality like the fact that their dough is left to rise slowly for at least 48 hours.
 All these things produce exceptional cuisine.

 Being part of the Slow Food community, Obica also uses seafood that is sustainably fished, so the Scialatielli di Gragnano ‘Pasta Gentile’ with tuna belly filets, tomatoes, capers, pine nuts and rocket that Mr. Misadventures ordered could be eaten with a clear conscious!

 The other thing that I found to be fantastico!
 Amazing!
 And surprising.
 At Obika they do not use ANY garlic or onions!
 I do appreciate these two items, but eaten raw they give me a migraine and sometimes if it is just overused it will make me sick as well, so this was like a risk-free zone, one that I have never seen before!

 What a treat and one of the best meals we had on our trip.
 Incredibly friendly staff, aesthetically pleasing decor and darn delicious food, when you are on vacation, can you really ask for more?

-If you’d like to visit Obika Mozzarella Bar Florence it is located at Via de’ Tornabuoni 16.
+If you’d like to visit Obika Mozzarella Bar Florence now known as Obica Mozzarella Bar Florence, it is located at Via de’ Tornabuoni 16.